How to establish an open-source program

 Here, we discuss the key considerations for establishing an open-source program.

 An open-source program is more than public access to a codebase.
 It's about opening up a living project for participation from anyone who wants to get involved.
-When executed properly for an appropriate project, an open-source program can help drive substantial improvements in the quality of your product.
+When executed properly for an appropriate project, an open-source program can help drive substantial improvements in your product's quality.

 One of the key reasons companies open-source projects is that they want the community to get involved.
 Popular projects receive significant contributions from the community, and they get it for free.